 Aren’t bare metal servers the same as dedicated servers?

-From a purely technical perspective, bare metal servers and traditional servers have many features in common.
-Most obviously, they both come as a physical box, not a virtualised slice of server resources.
-In fact, this lack of virtualisation or hypervisor layer is where the “bare metal” moniker originates: the idea being that the user gets unfettered access to the underlying hardware.
+From a purely technical perspective, bare metal hosting and traditional servers have many features in common.
+Most obviously, they both come as a physical box, not a virtualized slice of server resources.
+In fact, this lack of virtualization or hypervisor layer is where the “bare metal” moniker originates: the idea being that the user gets unfettered access to the underlying hardware.

 Both types of server are also single-tenant machines, meaning they provide a configuration of processor, memory and storage that isn’t shared between users.
 This means that whether you’re on a bare metal server or a more traditional dedicated machine, you can rely on the power of your own private hardware, and you don’t need to worry about performance taking a hit when other users get a spike in traffic.

 While bare metal and traditional servers both offer a dedicated solution, bare metal machines tend to be among a hosting provider’s flagship products.
+Compared from the point of view of hardware, bare metal servers edge out the traditional dedicated servers.
 Bare metal configurations typically come equipped with the latest and greatest hardware, from the newest generation of Intel Xeon CPUs to DDR4 RAM with error-correcting code (ECC).

 The storage technology on bare metal servers is also more likely to be top-tier, with NVMe solid-state drives (SSDs) now providing superfast loading that races far ahead of standard SATA SSDs and hard disks.
 Connectivity is an additional, vital element of server performance, and thankfully, both newer bare metal and older-style servers can be rented with a high-speed 1Gb/s connection to ensure all that dedicated hardware can be put to good use.